GREAT SPACE WARP ART

 I’d read HellBreaker, and got this stuck in my head.
 Just the first page that came to me, when you described the main character.
 So, I wanted to draw on things like Dark City, Metropolis, and Event horizon to work all the elements of this almost corporate version of a sci-fi Hell Into it.
 Huge floating megaliths imprison the Infernals.
 Even within the walls themselves, the filth and depravity of the lives they led, so thick it becomes a solid foundation for their own tormenting cages.

-Hence we have Ian’s equally amazing but totally different interpretation of Hellbreaker.
+However, we have Ian’s equally amazing but totally different interpretation of Hellbreaker.

 See Ian’s great title page.

-This is possible when a mainstream comic is creator-owned.
+Lots of chopping and changing is possible when a mainstream comic is creator-owned.
 But if you sell all rights, how many artists can afford to say, ‘I want to revise what I’ve already done and take a week or two doing a new version.
 For no money.’

 It happens very rarely.
 Artists and writers simply can’t afford to go through self-imposed revisions when we sell all rights to our work and only receive a ludicrously small royalty for our efforts – if we’re lucky.